 Most states have form books for practice in that state.
 They may be published by the state courts, by the state's bar organization, or by private publishers.

 Thorp, W.L., Thorp's North Carolina Trial Practice Forms, 7th ed.
-(NC Alcove KFN7930.A65 T48 & online in Westlaw) is a detailed two-volume book which tracks the North Carolina Rules of Civil Procedure.
+(NC Area KFN7930.A65 T48 & online in Westlaw) is a detailed two-volume book which tracks the North Carolina Rules of Civil Procedure.

 Van Camp, J.R., et al., North Carolina Criminal Procedure Forms, 3d ed.
-(NC Alcove KFN7975.A65 V3), a one-volume book, arranges its forms to parallel the chronology of a criminal case, from pretrial through motions, trial, and notice of appeal.
+(NC Area KFN7975.A65 V3), a one-volume book, arranges its forms to parallel the chronology of a criminal case, from pretrial through motions, trial, and notice of appeal.
 Each form is referenced to a provision of the North Carolina General Statutes.
 Irving Joyner’s Criminal Procedure in North Carolina, 3d ed.
-(KFN7975.J69 2015 & online in Lexis Advance) follows a similar chronological arrangement.
+(NC Area KFN7975.J69 2015 & online in Lexis Advance) follows a similar chronological arrangement.
 Forms are included in the appendix to each chapter.

 To find general forms for a particular state, search the Duke University Libraries catalog with a subject heading search for forms (law) -- [state].
 The library has a limited collection of forms from other states.
 Additional materials may be found in online services, as described in Section I.